Atanahel/DHMatcher/README.md

 Principles :

-* All images are indexed by the web url at which they are accessible, usually encoded as `image_url` in the `json`.
+* All images are indexed by the web url at which they are accessible, usually encoded plainly as `image_url` in the `json` or in an url-compliant way directly in the url.
 * Arbitrary metadata can be linked to an image.
 * All operations require data as `json` for the request and give a `json` answer as well.